SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - You will see a pop-up like the one below

  ![pop up](./images/cicd6-2.png)

+14. Add Webhook in GitHub

+- In your project in GitHub go to the Settings tab.
+- From the navigation pane, choose Webhooks.
+- Choose Add webhook.

 14. Configure Webhooks

 The data required below can be found in the CI/CD popup.